markmurdock11/Algo-Owls/README.md

 The Squeeze Random Forest Precision is 64%, however the specificity turns out of 67% (refer to the Classification Report- table 1).

-Since specificity needs to be increased (above 80%), this model needs more analysis and perhaps evaluation with more features to increase specificity thus reducing False Positives.
+Since specificity needs to be increased (above 80%), this model needs more analysis and perhaps adding more features to increase specificity thus reducing False Positives.

 <p style="text-align: center;"> <font size="4"> Table 1 </font></p>
 <table>